Music Lessons - for a lifetime of enjoyment!

 Your tuition at The Statz Music Studio covers the following:

-- Time spent with the student - 30 Private School Year Lessons, Four Group Lessons, Private summer lessons & Summer camp.
+- Time spent with the student - 30 Private School Year Lessons, Four Group Lessons, Private summer lessons & Summer camp (some years).

 - Time spent in preparation for the student - Trips to the music store, lesson planning, bookkeeping, development of curriculum, etc. It has been cited by professional music journals that for every hour enrolled in piano lessons, you are investing in at least 2 hours of the teachers time!